This is a series of articles focused on Next Gen SWG use cases. This is the second in a series of six posts.

 In a recent blog, I started a series covering the most common use cases our customers are covering with our Next Gen Secure Web Gateway (SWG).
 The use case I want to focus this blog post on is how to apply granular controls for the unmanaged cloud apps that lines of business and users adopt outside of IT.

-Instead of disrupting the business by blocking the potentially thousands of cloud apps not managed by IT or increasing risk by simply whitelisting or adding allow exceptions, safely enable the cloud by applying granular controls and targeting risky activities.
+Instead of disrupting the business by blocking the potentially thousands of cloud apps not managed by IT or increasing risk by simply allow listing or adding allow exceptions, safely enable the cloud by applying granular controls and targeting risky activities.
 A Next Gen Secure Web Gateway needs to provide the granular control required to stop the bad and safely enable the good.

 Unlike other security products, Netskope’s NG SWG was architected from the beginning to provide real-time granular visibility and control of thousands of cloud apps, including the ones led by lines of business and users.
 This enables you to safely enable the apps that the business relies on and do it in a way that is not disruptive to the business.